SourceComb/sc-sprites/README.md

 -- If you're doing animations, there's those properties too: mySpriteCoords.ani.frames, mySpriteCoords.ani.rate

--- For animations, there is something far more useful. local frames = mySpriteCoords:frames()
--- This gives you an array with a Coords instance for each -- frame. for _, frame in ipairs(frames) do drawPartOfImage(frame.pos.x, frame.pos.y,
+-- For animations, there is something far more useful than -- just the properties.
+The :frames() function is a generator: for frame in mySpriteCoords:frames() do drawPartOfImage(frame.pos.x, frame.pos.y,
                   frame.size.width, frame.size.height)
 end
+-- If, for some reason, you need the frames as an array, -- the method :getFrames() converts it for you.

 -- Of course, you will need the actual image data.
 This -- will call your :getImage() adapter method.